radiantlogic-v8/documentation-new/documentation/installation/advanced/deploying-with-istio.md

 ## Architecture Overview

 Istio introduces a programmable data plane (Envoy sidecars) and a centralized control plane.
-Within a self-managed Identity Data Management deployment, it becomes the enforcement layer for inbound traffic, east–west service communication, and outbound connectivity to external systems.
+Within a self-managed Identity Data Management deployment, it becomes the enforcement layer for inbound traffic, service communication, and outbound connectivity to external systems.

 At a high level, the architecture flow looks like this: